Hyperkid123/adk-a2a-experiments/README.md

 # ADK Agent-to-Agent Development

-A working example of Google ADK agent-to-agent communication.
-See `A2A_OVERVIEW.md` for conceptual background.
+A working example of Google ADK agent-to-agent communication and MCP integration.
+See `A2A_OVERVIEW.md` for A2A concepts and `MCP_INTEGRATION.md` for MCP server integration.

 ## Project Structure